kecosz/rELA/README.md

 An R package for energy landscape analysis originally developed by Hiroaki Fujita ([hiroakif93](https://github.com/hiroakif93)).
 The latest version is 0.80.3.

 ## Notes:
+### 0.81
+- Implementing LDA algorithm in the preprocessing step based on Zhang and Nakaoka (2024, PLOS One).
+The Latent Dirichlet Allocation (LDA) model enables energy landscape analysis (ELA) to be performed in terms of microbiome assemblages, providing a more coarse-grained view of community state transitions.
+- The tutorial for LDA preprocessing step is currently available in ([rELA_LDA_tutorial.ipynb](https://github.com/kecosz/rELA/blob/main/rELA_LDA_tutorial.ipynb)).
+- Or users can manually load ([LDA.R]()) and use with their preferred version and environment of ELA.

 ### 0.80
 - The issues in 0.70 -0.73 were fixed.
 - Update in SA argorithm: Parameter for sparse-matrix is normalized by the number of species (matrix size), and fitting with more fixed parameters is now possible regardless of the number of species.